 [3:106] A day would become white some faces and would become black some faces; as for those of their faces have turned black: “Had you disbelieved after your faith (a-kafartum ba`da īmānikum)?
 Then taste the punishment for what you had done to disbelieve.”

-[3:167] And that He makes evident those who have been hypocrites, and it has been said to them: “Come, fight in God’s way or defend”.
-They said: “If we know fighting, we have certainly followed you.”
-They are that day nearer to the disbelief than them for the faith (hum lil’kuf’ri yawma’idhin aqrabu min’hum lil’īmāni).
+[3:167] And that He might know those who have been hypocrites, and it has been said to them: “Come, fight in God’s way or defend”.
+They said: “If we knew fighting, we would have certainly followed you.”
+They were that day nearer to disbelief than them for the faith (hum lil’kuf’ri yawma’idhin aqrabu min’hum lil’īmāni).
 They say with their mouths what has not been in their hearts while God is Knower of what they conceal.

 [3:173] The people who said to them: “Indeed, the people have certainly gathered against you, so you shall fear them”.
 But it increased them in faith (fazaadahum īmānan) while they said: “God is sufficient for us, and He has been the best Disposer of affairs.”